mcdonc/.nixconfig/videos/devenv/script.rst

 database and the we app are indeed running.
 Conversely, If we press ctrl-C, postgres and the webapp stop.
 When we exit the devenv shell, we are back to our normal world.

+Why not use pure Nix instead of using ``devenv``?
+Nix touts itself as a tool useful to developers, right?
+Welp, to be honest, I've never really used bare Nix in anger.
+But I know that replicating the convenience of what ``devenv`` gave us in this video might be tricky in NixOS, so probably even trickier in bare Nix.
+I think the question may be above my pay grade, because I'm frankly unwilling to put in the work to find out how hard this would be without devenv, cuz devenv exists.